Bland but Good Hyundai Accent Top 10 in Reliability

 Selected as one of Ward’s 10 Best Engines, the Accent’s all-aluminum 1.6-liter Gamma four-cylinder engine features the latest innovations in engine technology to deliver an unsurpassed 138 horsepower and 123 lb-ft of torque and a standard 28 mpg city and 37 mpg highway EPA fuel economy rating.

 Accent offers the best power-to-weight ratio in its class by far, providing drivers with both low fuel consumption and responsive performance.
-Highlights that contribute to a low curb weight include the 1.6-liter Gamma GDI engine with aluminum block, monotube shock absorbers, integrated parking brake and a super flat torque converter.
+Highlights that contribute to a low curb weight include the 1.6-liter Gamma GDI engine with an aluminum block, monotube shock absorbers, integrated parking brake, and a super flat torque converter.

 Hyundai Accent Recommended Overall

 The 2013 Hyundai Accent GLS is also pegged as a recommended small car by Consumer Reports.

 In its writeup, the consumer watchdog says of the $16,050 sedan, "The redesigned Accent now scores near the top of our subcompact Ratings in both sedan and hatchback versions.
 There's nothing fancy about this car but it hits the mark well for basic, sensible transportation.
 It's economical to buy and run -- we got 31 mpg with the GLS sedan with an automatic and 32 mpg for the stick-shift SE hatchback.